 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-A: A septic tank should be pumped regularly, or else it can cause your home’s entire wastewater system to back up.
-If you aren’t sure where your septic tank is buried, it can be difficult to spot and repair leaks or flooding before they become more expensive problems.
+A septic tank should be pumped regularly, or else it can cause your home’s entire wastewater system to back up.
+However, the septic tank can be difficult to spot if you don’t know where it was installed.
+This is a common occurrence for new homeowners, so it’s important to learn how to find out where your septic tank is buried and repair leaks or flooding before they become more expensive problems.

 Inspect your yard for signs of the septic tank.